 ‘Disrespect’ was the exact word Zayda had used during their argument.
 It was almost like Mr. Soda knew it.

 Jackie said nothing for awhile.
 His chair was still facing the wall while Mr. Soda sat facing Zayda.
 Jackie knew that everyone would think he was afraid to look at the body.
 That his mother would be convinced she was right for not wanting him to be there.
 But that wasn’t it.
 He was not afraid of Zayda being dead.
 Of seeing his body on the slab of ice.
 He wasn’t sure why he didn’t want to turn his chair around so he could sit and talk easily to Mr. Soda.

 “You know how I know him?”
 Mr. Soda asked, suddenly, hungry for conversation.

 “From the old country.”

 “Which old country?”
 Jackie asked.

 “Russia.
 We lived in the same village.
-Our families were friends.
+Our families were neighbors.
 He was close to my oldest brother, Wolf.
 Our families got separated when his family came here to America and mine stayed behind.
-We finally came ten years later, but I didn’t find him until I moved to this neighborhood twenty years ago and walked into the shul.
-I didn’t recognize him but his name was familiar.”
+We finally came ten years later, but I didn’t find him until I moved to this neighborhood twenty years ago and walked into the synagogue.”

 “Did he remember you?”